nlinc1905/evolutionary-reinforcement-learner/README.md

 # evolutionary-reinforcement-learner
-Evolutionary algorithm for reinforcement learning
+Evolutionary algorithms for reinforcement learning

 # How to Run